sburton7395/group_2/README.md

 * In our analysis we have categorized the factors which affect the desirability of the home
 * We have used SQL to join our data for further assessment
 * We have used tableau to help visualize our findings

+# Communication Protocols
+In order to optimize communication throughout this project, several platforms were utilized, including but not limited to: Slack, SMS, and e-mail.
+The group has also made efforts to meet in person to allow for freer discussion.